akashic

 Georgia's 7th district, anchored in Gwinnett County, has seen rapid demographic change driven by Asian American and Latino population growth, turning what was once reliably Republican territory into a single-digit battleground by the mid-2020s.

-Its demographics — a population of 715,804, a 34% non-Hispanic-white share, a median household income of $88,623 — situate the district close to national averages on several dimensions.
+A population of 715,804, a 34% non-Hispanic-white share, and a median household income of $88,623 describe the district.

 Compare two places, side by side